stellar/stellar-core/docs/admin.md

         level is one of FATAL, ERROR, WARNING, INFO, DEBUG, VERBOSE, TRACE
 ## /logrotate
         rotate log files
+## /manualclose
+        close the current ledger; must be used with MANUAL_CLOSE set to true
 ## /metrics
         returns a snapshot of the metrics registry (for monitoring and debugging purpose)